oddluck/limnoria-plugins/doc/DuckHunt.rst

   The maximum amount of time before a new duck may be launched (in seconds)

+supybot.plugins.DuckHunt.reloadTime
+  This config variable defaults to 5 and is channel specific.

+  The time it takes to reload your rifle once you have shot (in seconds)

 supybot.plugins.DuckHunt.missProbability
   This config variable defaults to 0.20000000000000001 and is channel specific.